jayaseyyadri/database-exercises/README.md

 # database-exercises
-This is a repu for mysql exercises
+This is a repuo for mysql exercises